 Beneficial insects can manage your weeds when you have other things to do, but should be integrated with other week control methods for best results.
 The use of a biological control is a long-term method for weed management.

-**We will no longer be providing insects for Canada thistle, as studies have shown that they can affect native thistles.
+**We will no longer be providing the seed eating beetle for Canada thistle, as studies have shown that they can affect native thistles.
+Orders will be accepted for the stem gall fly.
 Please call us to discuss other options for controlling Canada thistle.**